rithindattag/Data-Streaming-API/PERFORMANCE_REPORT.md

 ## Analysis

-[Add your analysis here based on the benchmark results.
-Consider the following points:]

 1. Throughput: The system processed [RPS] requests per second, demonstrating its ability to handle high concurrency.
 2. Success Rate: 100%
 3. Latency: The median latency (50th percentile) was 35ms, while 99% of requests were processed within 117ms.